-CONTACT TIME: Theory (4)

-ASSESSMENT
+/

-Course Mark: Theory Te sts 70%
+Course Mark: Theory Tests 70%

 Practicals 30%

+Examination: I x 2 hour paper

+Final Mark: Course Mark (40%) + Examination Mark (60%)

-The subject offering provides students with the managerial concepts SYLLABUS: (intrapreneurial) and ownership (entrepreneurial) principles required for a successful future in an industry.
+SYLLABUS; Course Mark (40%) + Examination Mark (60%) the subject offering provides students with the managerial concepts (entrepreneurial) and ownership (entrepreneurial) principles required for a successful future in an industry.
 Students will be introduced to the principles of business, and through case study analysis and real world examples, will learn how to apply these concepts to address problems and opportunities facing South Africa's job market.
 This programme is a multidisciplinary one and covers a range of business areas which includes business management, business ethics and sustainability, personal management, marketing and financial management.